KumarHX/Agent007/docs/status.md

 - enemy MOBs: Paths that avoid mobs upon contact could do better.

 ### Implementation Strategy
+Previous good paths will be saved in a database, a similarity check between current path and prev paths will be implemented, highest close scoring best path will be chosen, repeat till end of timer.
+If current path good, add to DB.

 Pseudocode:<br>
 1: procedure pastProcessingRuns:<br>
 2:		PLDB <- buildDatabase(S,k) S is set of solved instances, k is samples per plan<br>